Watch this video from Niall Hampton, Editor of Digital Camera magazine, on teleconverters and the 5 things you need to know about them.

 In practice, though, teleconverters have disadvantages, including the effect they have on your lens’s maximum aperture and often on the overall optical quality of your photos.

-And you need to choose wisely, as teleconverters will not work well with all lenses and cameras.
+And you need to choose wisely, as the best teleconverters will not work well with all lenses and cameras.
 At one time, they were sold as inexpensive gadgets that were widely compatible with different camera systems and lenses, but these days lens and camera designs are more complex, with sophisticated electronic data transfer and, sometimes with protruding rear lens elements.
 There are few 'generic' teleconverters still on the market and these have to be chosen with care to match your lenses.

 But teleconverters have not disappeared.
 They have taken on a new role, mostly in long-range sports and wildlife photography.
 A high-quality ‘dedicated’ teleconverter can massively increase the reach of a telephoto lens and saves the expense and weight of carrying bigger, longer telephotos.

-But what do you need to know when choosing a teleconverter for your DSLR or mirrorless camera system?
+So what do you need to know when choosing a teleconverter for your DSLR or mirrorless camera system?

 1) Teleconverter magnification